cryotools/cosipy/docs/source/documentation.rst

 The model is tested and developed on:

  * Anaconda distribution on macOS
- * Python 3.9 on Ubuntu 22.04
+ * Python 3.9+ on Ubuntu 22.04 / Debian 12
  * Anaconda 3 64-bit (Python 3.9) on CentOS Linux 7.4
  * High-Performance Cluster Erlangen-Nuremberg University

 .. warning::
     COSIPY 2.0 is not backwards-compatible with older versions of COSIPY.
-    Please :ref:`read the instructions <upgrading>` on upgrading from an older version.
+    Please :ref:`read the instructions <upgrading>` on upgrading from an older version, and using the :ref:`new configuration system <configuration>`.

 .. _installation: